-Further infrastructure improvements have fueled the robust growth in Indian airline industry.
-Old airports are getting a facelift, low cost carriers are a convenient choice, several green-field airports have come up which have made several regions more accessible.
+Further infrastructure improvements have fueled the robust growth in the Indian airline industry.
+Old airports are getting a facelift, low-cost carriers are a convenient choice, several green-field airports have come up which have made several regions more accessible.

 Domestic airlines operating in India